ms-iot/content/en-US/win10/SetupDB410c.md

 5. **USB - Keyboard and Mouse** - [Seeing issues with USB?]({{site.baseurl}}/{{page.lang}}/Faqs.htm#dragonboard)

+####Note:

+Unlike the Raspberry Pi 2 and Minnowboard Max, you *do not* need an SD card to load the Windows IoT Core image to your DragonBoard.
+The image will be directly uploaded to the board!

 ## Connect the DragonBoard to the Host PC
 1. Put the board in download mode by setting the first boot switch on the back of the board to: ”USB Boot”.
 (First switch set to ON other 3 switches set to OFF).